This site needs a newer browser to work properly.

 5 Engaging Read-Aloud Activities for Seniors

-Reading aloud is a familiar and cherished activity for many, often associated with bonding and warmth when sharing storybooks with children and grandchildren.
+Reading aloud is a familiar and cherished activity, often bringing back warm memories of story time with children and grandchildren.

 The Benefits of Reading Aloud to Seniors